 Understanding How Many Channels You Can Manage

-In conclusion, it is critical to choose social media channels and tactics with your target audience in mind.
+In conclusion, it is critical to choose social media channels and tactics with your target audience and where they are at in the buying process in mind.
 Once you have a clear idea of where your target audience and what tactics you can use to reach them effectively, you will need to decide how many channels you can reasonably manage.